Simon Grether: Black Stars

 Spontaneously the opportunity arose for Grether to move back to Basel, he was offered an apartment.
 In an interview he said that it was always clear to his family that he would go back home, because my family and many of our friends there.
 In January 2023 Grether joined amateur club Black Stars Basel, who at that time played in the 1.
 Liga, the fourth highest tier in the Swiss football league system.
 The club were in desperate need of strengthening because they suffered relegation during the previous season and were pressing for immediate promotion.

 Dornach

 On 1 July 2023 Grether joined Dornach, who at that time played in the 2.
 Liga Interregional, the fifth tier.

 International career

 Grether played his first ever international game for the Switzerland U-18 team on the day before his 18th birthday.
 On 19 May 2010 the Swiss team beat Ukraine U-18 2–0.
 Grether made his debut for the Switzerland U-19 team in the 1–1 draw with Czech Republic U-19 on 4 September 2010.
 He played his debut for the Switzerland U-20 team in the 3–2 win against the Italian U-20 on 31 August 2011.

 On 6 February 2013, Grether made his debut for the Swiss U-21 team in the El Madrigal stadium in Villarreal, Spain, being substituted in in the 79th minute.
-The game ended with a 0–1 defeat against the Slovakian U-21 team.
+The game ended with a 0–1 defeat against the Slovak U-21 team.